Zach-Clay/Zach-Clay/README.md

 # 👋 Hi, I’m @Zach-Clay
-I am an Junior at Clemson University College of Engineering Computing and Applied Scientist.
-I pasionate about software engineering and developing my professional skills in computer science.
+I am an Junior at Clemson University's College of Engineering, Computing and Applied Sciences.
+I passionate about software engineering and developing my professional skills in computer science.

 ## Socials
 - LinkedIn: https://www.linkedin.com/in/zachary-clay-027215203/